Posted by Dr. Adam Killpartrick, DC CNS on Jul 18, 2018 12:45:09 PM

 Dr. Bhogal says that individual responses vary.
 One patient may see changes in their health and wellness after a few weeks of being in ketosis, while another patient may see results a few months later.
 Sustained weight loss leads to stable hormonal shifts as energy metabolism changes.
 A number of physiological issues can be positively affected with cognitive and neurological impact by a sustained keto diet.
-These include:

 Who Should Use the Keto Diet?

 Most people could benefit from restricting processed sugar and carbs via the keto diet, but there are circumstances where this approach would not be recommended.

 If a woman is pregnant or breastfeeding, the keto diet may not be the best choice.
 In this case, a healthy low glycemic index diet is a good compromise.

 Dr. Bhogal uses caution when recommending the keto diet to patients who have gout, because protein can be detrimental to some degree.
 If a patient does have gout but could otherwise benefit from the keto diet, it’s important to take his or her health history into consideration.

 People with food sensitivities or allergies may not be able to use the keto diet.
 Likewise, vegetarians and vegans will have a hard time reaching a ketogenic state.